 (JOUR 3000 / 4 credits / 60 class hours)

-This interdisciplinary course combines lectures on journalism in the context of Morocco and North Africa and key issues of Moroccan society.
-Lecture topics from leading Moroccans in the artistic, social, and political realms including established academics include religious values, women’s issues, economy and migration, education and literacy, human rights, and artistic culture.
-The course covers the history of journalism in the region since Morocco’s independence (in 1956), the role that journalism and broadcast media play in the development of individual and public liberties and a democratic mode of governance, and the role of social media.
+This interdisciplinary course places journalistic practice in the context of Morocco and North Africa, covering key issues of Moroccan society.
+Leading Moroccan academics, analysts, civil society actors, and artists give lectures on political mobilization and participation, religion, women’s issues, economy and migration, education and literacy, human rights, and culture.
+Through excursions, the course covers the history of journalism in the region since Morocco’s independence (in 1956), the role that journalism and broadcast media play in the development of individual and public liberties and a democratic mode of governance, and the role of social media during and after the Arab Spring.

 Field Ethics of Journalism in Morocco – syllabus